hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/08_cohort_retention/README.md

 ## Overview

-This module analyzes **how long customers remain active after their first purchase** by tracking retention behavior across cohorts and customer segments.
+This module analyzes **how long customers remain active after their first purchase** by tracking retention behavior across time-based cohorts and customer value segments.

-The analysis focuses on **early lifecycle churn**, which is the dominant driver of long-term customer value and revenue sustainability.
+The analysis places special emphasis on **early lifecycle churn**, which is the dominant driver of long-term customer value and revenue sustainability.
+Retention patterns directly determine lifetime value, making **first-month engagement a critical lever for sustainable growth**.

-All metrics are derived from validated dimensional models and are intended to support **retention prioritization, onboarding strategy design, and customer portfolio optimization**.
+All metrics are derived from validated dimensional warehouse models and are intended to support **retention prioritization, onboarding strategy design, and customer portfolio optimization**.